azerothcore/acore-docker/README.md

 NOTE: you can detach from a container and leave it running using the CTRL-p CTRL-q key sequence.

+### Stop or restart the services

+There are several commands to stop or restart the services, depending on your needs:

+* `docker-compose stop` : just stops the current running services
+* `docker-compose restart` : restarts the current running services
+* `docker-compose down` : stops and removes the containers.
+* `docker-compose down --rmi all -v` : ⚠️ stops, removes, and deletes EVERYTHING.
+Including the volumes with the associated database ⚠️

 ### Update your services with latest images

 You just need to combine the following 2 commands: